ehedbor/ferrit/design/design.md

 fun returnsTen() -> Int { return 10 }
 ```

-If a function is defined with an equals sign after its return type, then its body may be an expression.
+If a function is defined with an equals sign after its return type, then its body is an expression
-The value returned is the last value in the expression.
+and the return type can be inferred.

 ```
 // Return type ommitted, deduced to Int fun returnsTen() = 10

-// This syntax works with blocks too fun doSomeMath(n: Int) = {
+// This syntax works with blocks too
+// Note that this does NOT return a closure! fun doSomeMath(n: Int) = {
+    println("This is a block!")
     if (n % 2 == 0) {
         n / 2
     } else {